You aren’t a clean freak. You don’t find joy and happiness from scrubbing your shower grout with a toothbrush.

 What are your tips for a neater home?

-And if you like it, put a pin on it.
+And if you like this post, put a pin on it.